simonmichael/hledger/.github/ISSUE_TEMPLATE/a-wish.md

 labels: A WISH
 ---

-You can delete the following text before submitting.

 Thanks for your suggestion!
-Some tips:
+Here are some tips (please delete them before submitting):

 - Have you looked for related features in the hledger manuals ?
 Eg: https://hledger.org/dev/hledger.html